jhonsanchez/devops-challenge/README.md

 ## Disaster Recovery Plan (Bonus)

 * Continous Backup will be enabled for our DynamoDB
-* Procedure to restore database in another location must be documented.
+* Procedure to restore database in another location must be documented

 ## Compliance (Bonus)